 Command Reference

-This section lists all commands supported by lovrabet, with detailed usage instructions and examples for each.
+Here are all commands supported by lovrabet, with detailed usage instructions and examples for each.

 Basic Commands